micmejia/bible-dump/NKJV/Isaiah/Isa 28.md

 For the bed is too short to stretch out _on,_ And the covering so narrow that one cannot wrap himself _in it._

 ###### 21
-For the Lord will rise up as _at_ Mount Perazim, He will be angry as in the Valley of Gibeon-- That He may do His work, His awesome work, And bring to pass His act, His [^c]unusual act.
+For the Lord will rise up as _at_ Mount Perazim, He will be angry as in the Valley of Gibeon-- That He may do His work, His awesome work, And bring to pass His act, His unusual act.

 ###### 22
-Now therefore, do not be mockers, Lest your bonds be made strong; For I have heard from the Lord God of hosts, A [^d]destruction determined even upon the whole earth. ## Listen to the Teaching of God
+Now therefore, do not be mockers, Lest your bonds be made strong; For I have heard from the Lord God of hosts, A destruction determined even upon the whole earth. ## Listen to the Teaching of God

 ###### 23
 Give ear and hear my voice, Listen and hear my speech.